• Skip to primary navigation

 • 8 small eggs = 6 large eggs

 • Monterrey Jack cheese-love the flavor the cheese adds to egg casserole.
 Be sure to grate your cheese.
-Don't use pre-grated cheese because it has stabilizers in it that prevent it from melting in this dish.
+Don't use pre-grated cheese because it has stabilizers that prevent it from melting in this dish.

 • Diced mild green chiles-for additional spice, substituted hot green chiles.